ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 ### Handles UTF Encodings

 What it says on the tin: the library can convert UTF-8, UTF-16, and/or UTF-32, generally between one another but sometimes to outside encodings.
 Nominally, you would believe this is table-stakes to even be discussed here but believe it or not some people believe that not all Unicode conversions be fully supported, so it has to become a row in our feature table.
-We do not count specifically converting to UTF-16 Little Endian, or UTF-32 Big Endian, or what have you: this can be accomplished by doing a UTF-N conversion and then immediately doing byte swaps on the output code units of the conversion.
+We do not count specifically converting to UTF-16 Little Endian, or UTF-32 Big Endian, or what have you: this can be accomplished by doing an UTF-N conversion and then immediately doing byte swaps on the output code units of the conversion.

 ### Safe Conversion API